nickbarth/Sev.re/readme.md

 # Sev.re

-[Sev.re](http://info.sev.re/) is the simplest way to get your servers up and running with the applications you want.
+[Sev.re](http://info.sev.re/) is a dead simple way to setup your server.

 ### How does it work?